 In single-precision and double-precision formats, there's an assumed leading 1 in the fractional part.
 The fractional part is called the significand (sometimes known as the mantissa).
 This leading 1 isn't stored in memory, so the significands are actually 24 or 53 bits, even though one less bit gets stored.
 The double-extended-precision format actually stores this bit.

 The exponents are biased by half of their possible value.
 It means you subtract this bias from the stored exponent to get the actual exponent.
 If the stored exponent is less than the bias, it's actually a negative exponent.

 These exponents aren't powers of ten; they're powers of two.
 That is, 8-bit stored exponents can range from -127 to 127, stored as 0 to 254.
 The value 2127 is roughly equivalent to 1038, which is the actual limit of single-precision.

 The significand is stored as a binary fraction of the form 1.XXX... .
 This fraction has a value greater than or equal to 1 and less than 2.
 Real numbers are always stored in normalized form.
 That is, the significand is left-shifted such that the high-order bit of the significand is always 1.
 Because this bit is always 1, it's assumed (not stored) in the single-precision and double-precision formats.
 The binary (not decimal) point is assumed to be just to the right of the leading 1.

 The format for floating-point representation is as follows:

 X's are the biased exponent bits, and the

 M's are the significand bits.
-Note that the leftmost bit is assumed in single-precision and double-precision formats, but is present as "1" in byte 3 of the double-extended-precision format.
+The leftmost bit is assumed in single-precision and double-precision formats.

 To shift the binary point properly, you first unbias the exponent and then move the binary point to the right or left the appropriate number of bits.